 Moreover, states have their own Patient Bill of Rights.
 Find the information for your state by searching for “patient bill of rights” and the name of your state.

 Try to work out your problem.

 If you or a loved one are having a problem, the first thing you should do is speak directly with the staff person involved.
-Try to remain calm and provide as many details as possible.
+Importantly, try to remain calm and provide as many details as possible.

-If this doesn’t solve your issue, ask to speak to a supervisor.
-Ask your primary care doctor, another staff member, a friend or family member to intervene if needed.
+However, if this doesn’t solve your issue, ask to speak to a supervisor.
+If necessary, ask your primary care doctor, another staff member, a friend or family member to intervene.

 Hospitals have “help desks” to help hospital patients resolve problems.

 Importantly, hospitals have employees, and sometimes whole departments, who focus on helping patients resolve issues.
 These employees might be called ombudsman, patient advocate, patient representative, patient complaint coordinator, or some similar name.